nerdflation/nerdflation.github.com/_posts/2010-4-10-design-as-navigation.markdown

 ### The Challenge

-I read [The Design of Design][1] last weekend, and it got me thinking about my own experiences with design and development, and how I feel that they could be improved.
-I could probably go on and on about the frustrations, irritations, and inefficiencies those experiences have brought, but it's probably best that I just cut to the chase.
+I read [The Design of Design][1] last weekend, and it got me thinking about my own experiences with design and development, and how crude and uncivilized my abilities seem compared to the shining ideal I harbor somewhere behind the left manipulatory ventricle of the uppermost quadrant of my brain.

+Enough neuroscience; let's cut to the chase.
 I want my software engineering practice to be:

 - Systematic
 - Repeatable